 Tawang War Memorial

 Located in a beautiful hillock overlooking picturesque snow-capped peaks just before reaching Town city, Tawang Memorial is a worth visiting place to pay homage to the India warrior who lost their lives in 1962 Sino-Indian war.
 It has names of 2420 dead soldiers etched in gold on 32 black granite plaques.
 It is a 40-foot high War Memorial built by India Army like a giant stupa.

-Shonga-tser Lake is poplar as Madhuri Lake located in a calm environment surround by mesmerizing landscape of snow-capped mountains and trees.
+Shonga-tser Lake is popular as Madhuri Lake located in a calm environment surround by mesmerizing landscape of snow-capped mountains.
 It is formed by result of an earthquake in 1971.
 A beautiful walkway has been laid for the visiting tourists to explore the beauty of the nearby hills and enjoy the panoramic view of the Shonga-tser Lake.

 Pankang Teng Tso Lake( PTso Lake)

 Located at a distance of 17 km from Tawang, it is a tranquil lake of calm water, surrounded by radiant rhododendron flowers and variety of colourful birds painted its feathers in various hues of color.
 The lake is well maintained by the Indian Army.
-The lake remains frozen in winter, and offers a ideal spot for skiing.
+The lake remains frozen in winter and offers an ideal spot for skiing during winter.

 BTK (Bap Teng Kang) Waterfalls

 Bap Teng Kang waterfall is situated in a picturesque paradise of lush green vegetation in Yumkhang.
 Falling from a height of over 100ft it offers a spellbound view.
 This waterfall is located, 85 km on route from Tawang towards Zemithang.